Suleman-Elahi/Cancel_Instagram_Follow_Requests/README.md

 #### Steps to use it on Windows and Linux:

-**Step 1**: Download Python 3.x from here: https://www.python.org/downloads/ and download Chrome driver from here: https://chromedriver.chromium.org/downloads
+**Step 1**: Download Python 3.x from here: https://www.python.org/downloads/ and download Chrome driver from here: https://chromedriver.chromium.org/downloads<br>
 **Step 2**: Put the "chromedriver.exe" file in the repsitory root and then double click on the "requirements.bat" file to install the dependencies.
-On Linux, you have to run the commands listed in the BAT file manually.
+On Linux, you have to run the commands listed in the BAT file manually.<br>
-**Step 3**: Edit the "loginInfo.py" file and specify your username and password inside doule quotes.
+**Step 3**: Edit the "loginInfo.py" file and specify your username and password inside doule quotes.<br>
 **Step 4**: Finally start the script by openign command prompt in the root of the repo and type "python get_follow_req.py".
-Next, sit back and relax and watch it in action.
+Next, sit back and relax and watch it in action.<br>

 #### Known Issues:

----> Won't work on Instagram accounts having 2 Factor Authentication.
+---> Won't work on Instagram accounts having 2 Factor Authentication.<br>
----> May not work properly on slow internet connection.
+---> May not work properly on slow internet connection.<br>

 ~Ps I am not an expert in scraping and Python so the code here may be laughable but it works.
 Any suggestions are welcome tho.